microsoft/vscode-docs/docs/nodejs/nodejs-tutorial.md

 TOCTitle: Node.js Tutorial
 ContentId: ED394CD2-D09E-4E3A-96AD-6D3D8337BA9D
 PageTitle: Build Node.js Apps with VS Code
-DateApproved: 2/7/2018
+DateApproved: 3/7/2018
 MetaDescription: The Visual Studio Code editor has great support for writing and debugging Node.js applications.
 This tutorial takes you from Hello World to a full Express web application.
 MetaSocialImage: images/nodejs/runtimes_node.png
 ---
-# Node.js Tutorial in VS Code
+# Node.js tutorial in VS Code

 [Node.js](https://nodejs.org/) is a platform for building fast and scalable server applications using JavaScript.
 Node.js is the runtime and [NPM](https://www.npmjs.com/) is the Package Manager for Node.js modules.